AFE123x/CS214-Myshell/documents/notes.md

 ### Files, File Descriptors, Terminal I/O
 #### File descriptors
 A file descriptor is simply an integer which the operating system maps to a file location.
-Processes do not directly access files using FILE structs but rather through the kernal by using file descriptors and low-level system calls.
+Processes do not directly access files using FILE structs but rather through the kernel by using file descriptors and low-level system calls.

 Subprocesses inherit open files and their corresponding file descriptors from their parent process.
 As a result, processes started from within a normal UNIX shell inherit three open files: stdin, stdout, and stderr, which are assigned file descriptors 0, 1, and 2 respectively.
 Since 2 your shell will be run from within the system’s built-in shell, it inherits these file descriptors; processes executed within your shell will then also inherit them.
 As a result, whenever your shell or any process executed within it writes characters to file descriptor 1 (the descriptor corresponding to stdout), those characters will appear in the terminal window.